10 Facts That Say You Might Quit Your Job or Get Fired

 4. Has Google become the new friend helping you find a better job?

-You might get lost in your dreamland, forgetting about the reality that faces you, the files that need to be processed, the emails that need to be replied, and the leads that should be followed up.
+You might get lost in your dreamland while seeking greener pastures, forgetting about the reality that faces you.
+Like all the files that need to be processed, the emails that need to be replied, and the leads that should be followed up.
 It is good to dream big, but it also disastrous to immerse yourself in fantasy when real-life responsibilities are knocking.

-5. You are habitually reluctant about answering your boss’s phone call
+5. You are habitually ignore your boss’s calls

-In or away from the workplace, an employer is supposed to be able to call an employee on phone for different reasons.
-Tenaciously staying incommunicado is not something any employer wants from an employee that is on the company’s payroll.
+In or away from the workplace, an employer wants to be able to reach an employee on phone for different reasons.
+Tenaciously staying incommunicado is not something any employer wants from an employee.
 Communication is important for any business to grow, and the most important part of teamwork is communication.

-6. You are less concerned when your boss yells at you
+6. You are less concerned when your boss scolds you

 7. Boss wants to know what you know?

-This particularly applies to start-ups and small scale businesses, because in a business or company where there are five hundred employees or more, the Manager or Executive Officer doesn’t need to learn your skills.
-This is likely to happen if you are a very important figure in your workplace, maybe because you chair a role that is very unique and fundamental; and also, replacing you will be somewhat difficult.
+This particularly applies to start-ups and small scale businesses because, in a business or company where there are five hundred employees or more, the manager doesn’t need to learn your skills.
+This is likely to happen if you occupy a role in a team of less than ten, with limited funds for recruitment.

 10. Is your answer ‘YES’ to five out of the above nine signs?